smart-data-models/dataModel.MarineTransport/README.md

 - [Vessel](https://github.com/smart-data-models/dataModel.MarineTransport/blob/master/Vessel/README.md).
 The data model is intended to provide information about vessels.
 It allows to represent the properties of each vessel: static and dynamic information

 ### Contributors
-[Link](https://github.com/smart-data-models/dataModel.MarineTransport/blob/master/CONTRIBUTORS.yaml) to the 8 current contributors of the data models of this Subject.
+[Link](https://github.com/smart-data-models/dataModel.MarineTransport/blob/master/CONTRIBUTORS.yaml) to the 8 current contributors.

 ### Contribution
-You can raise an [issue](https://github.com/smart-data-models/dataModel.MarineTransport/issues) or submit your [PR](https://github.com/smart-data-models/dataModel.MarineTransport/pulls) on existing data models
+You can raise an [issue](https://github.com/smart-data-models/dataModel.MarineTransport/issues) or submit your [PR](https://github.com/smart-data-models/dataModel.MarineTransport/pulls) on existing data models.